lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > strike because he had only one additional strike.
 Kurt suffers one more
 > damage.

+Ⓡ If you have any pending (additional) strikes, wait until those strikes are resolved before gaining further additional strikes (if you are allowed to use more than one additional-strike-gaining effect in a round).

+Ⓡ You can gain additional strikes even if you cannot strike.
+You still cannot strike with the additional strike, however.

 #### 6.4.4.
 Press

 At the end of a round of combat (if both combatants are still ready), the